rvhuang/kmp-algorithm/README.md

 ### Searching in Deferred Execution

-The projects provide a set of `IndexOf` APIs optimized for [IEnumerable(T)](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1) instance that is produced in **deferred execution**.
+The project provides a set of `IndexOf` APIs optimized for [IEnumerable(T)](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1) instance that is produced in **deferred execution**.
 That is, the search can start before whole collection is ready.
 The APIs are defined in `AlgorithmForce.Searching.Deferred` namespace.

 The following example shows how to search an array of numbers in `Enumerable.Range()`.